As peace talks start, what do we know about the current cyberthreat from North Korea?

 Like your work?
 Paid what you think you deserve?
 Compare yourself to the results of Exabeam's survey on job satisfaction and compensation.

-This CyberWire look back at the Week that Was discusses events affecting China, Iran, Russia, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting China, Iran, Russia, United States.

 On the Podcast

 In this week's Research Saturday podcast, we talk with Bobby Filar, Principal Data Scientist at Endgame and coauthor of the research paper "The Malicious Use of Artificial Intelligence: Forecasting, Prevention, and Mitigation."
 The report surveys potential security threats from malicious uses of AI, and then proposes ways to better forecast, prevent, and mitigate these threats.
 Filar discusses their study and shares his views on the evolving role of AI in cybersecurity.